 Spanish Words Kids Love is a set of videos from Spanish Playground that teach language in context.
 The videos are set in Mexico and are full of the color and culture.
 This video Spanish Words Kids Love video is about Las frutas.

-They are available on YouTube and featured with interactive games in the Spanish Playground free iPad and iPhone apps.
+The video is available on YouTube and featured with interactive games in the Spanish Playground free iPad and iPhone apps.
 The app is free and focused.
 It is intended to supplement the video and hands-on learning.
 You can get the Las frutas app here.

 Videos are a great way for children to learn Spanish.
 Check out all our Spanish videos for kids.

-– An interactive question segment to encourage kids to produce Spanish.
+After the video introduces the vocabulary, there is an interactive question segment to encourage kids to produce Spanish.

-– Printable games and activities to extend learning.
+We’ve included some printable games and activities to extend learning.
 Download the picture cards below.

 Spanish Words in the Video

 rojas – red